You have read the books. Listened to the podcasts. Watched the talks. Taken the courses. Written in the journals.

 The fixing loop is the self-help industry's core mechanism.
 You feel stuck.
 You buy a solution.
 The solution gives you a temporary boost.
 The boost fades.
 You feel stuck again.
 You buy the next solution.
 Repeat for five years.
 Ten years.
 Twenty years.
 You have a shelf full of books, a phone full of apps, a head full of frameworks.
 And you are in the same place you started.

 The industry does not want you fixed.
 Fixed people stop buying.
 The model depends on you believing there is always one more thing wrong.
 One more wound to heal.
 One more layer to address.
 Each new layer justifies one more purchase.
-The cumulative cost across a lifetime is substantial, both in money and in years of not actually changing.
+Marketdata Enterprises put the American self-improvement market at $13.4 billion in 2022, up 11.6% in a single year.
+The industry grows because you keep coming back.

 The trap is specific.
 Self-help looks like you are taking action.
 You are buying books.
 You are listening to podcasts.
 You are journaling.
 The activity creates the sensation of progress.
 But sensation of progress is not progress.
 Reading about discipline for ten hours a week does not make you disciplined.
 Doing the disciplined thing for ten minutes a day does.
 The ratio of consumption to production is the variable that determines whether anything changes.
 (Related: Stop Consuming, Start Creating.)